 Part of the problem with raccoons is that a lot of people seem to think that they're cute, which perhaps they are, in their own way.
 But that doesn't make them friendly.
-Adult wild raccoons are decidedly unfriendly.
+Adult wild raccoons are decidedly unfriendly animals.
 Even domesticated ones aren't very friendly.
 Pet raccoons learn to tolerate people, but their natural dispositions are very independent.
 The fact that they tolerate humans who keep feeding them doesn't mean that they like humans very much.
 Their nature is to be independent and solitary.

 Raccoons are also big enough, strong enough, and skilled enough fighters that they can put a serious -- perhaps deadly -- hurting on a human.
 So don't even think about do-it-yourself raccoon removal.
-(If by chance you are thinking about it, please watch this video of Brad and Tess removing a raccoon from an attic in Atlanta.
-I reckon it will change your mind pretty quickly.)
+Raccoons are very capable of seriously hurting you if you don't know how to safely trap and remove them from a place they've come to call home.

-Raccoons can do very serious damage when they get inside a home.
-They often gnaw at and tear up insulation, stored items, HVAC ductwork, and other items.
-They also build nests that can be quite large and present a fire hazard, and they often cause damage to the structure itself when they make holes or enlarge ones to make it easier for them to get into and out of the building.
+Raccoons can do very serious damage getting into a home and once they get inside.
+They tear up insulation and HVAC ducts in attics, damage items that are stored there, build nests that can be quite large and present a fire hazard, and cause damage to the structure itself when they do things like tear the shingles off the roof or enlarge holes made by other animals so they can get into the house.